 If your state doesn't require paperwork to be filed, you may still want to do so as this places creditors on notice that you cannot incur additional debt.
 For example, if you want to end the partnership and your partner does not, filing papers prevents them from running up further debt in the name of your business.

 Notify the IRS and State and Local Tax Agencies

 Your business is still required to pay taxes for last year and the current year, which means you'll still need to report payroll and make deductions; file taxes; and submit capital gains and liquidation forms.
 It is especially important to the IRS that you pay all outstanding payroll taxes before closing.
 When preparing to close your business, consult the business closing checklist prepared by the IRS.
 This includes all required forms.

 If you choose to file for bankruptcy, you'll need to do so before taking the steps listed above to close your business.
 You should consult an attorney who specializes in bankruptcy and business closings to determine whether bankruptcy is the right choice for you and guide you through the process.
 An attorney can also help you cope with ramifications related to creditors and alert you to potential liabilities.
 An accountant or tax attorney is also a valuable resource.
 He or she can help you understand the tax consequences of the decisions you make when closing your business.

 If you need help with closing your business, you can post on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site, from law schools such as Harvard and Yale.
-Our attorneys average 14 years of legal experience, including work with companies such as Google, Stripe, and Twilio.
+Our attorneys average 14 years of legal experience, including work with companies such as Google, Menlo Ventures, and Airbnb.